Overview

 Need a trigger type that isn’t currently supported?
 Contact us at help@gopromptless.ai - we regularly add new trigger types based on user feedback.

-Auto-publish is available for all Git-hosted documentation platforms.
+Automatic PR creation is available for all Git-hosted documentation platforms.

 Trigger Events in Documentation PRs